camrobjones/gendered_pronouns/readme.md

-# Effect of Non-Gendered Pronoun "They" on Attitudes
+# Effect of Non-Gendered Pronouns on Attitudes to Women and the LGBT community.

 ## Todo